 "Staff" are defined as individuals who do not have faculty appointments and for whom staff work is their primary function.
-"Other personnel" includes students who perform work that supports the program's instructional and administrative needs (eg, individuals who enroll first as students and then obtain graduate assistant or other positions at the university are classified as "other personnel," while individuals hired into staff positions who later opt to complete coursework or degrees are classified as "staff").
+"Other personnel" includes students who perform work that supports the program's instructional and administrative needs (e.g., individuals who enroll first as students and then obtain graduate assistant or other positions at the university are classified as "other personnel," while individuals hired into staff positions who later opt to complete coursework or degrees are classified as "staff").

 - 1) A table defining the number of the school or program's staff support for the year in which the site visit will take place by role or function in the format of Template C3-1.
-Designate any staff resources that are shared with other units outside the unit of accreditation. (self-study document) - 2) Provide a narrative description, which may be supported by data if applicable, of the contributions of other personnel. (self-study document) - 3) Provide narrative and/or data that support the assertion that the school or program's staff and other personnel support is sufficient or not sufficient. (self-study document) - 4) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+Designate any staff resources that are shared with other units outside the unit of accreditation.
+Individuals whose workload is primarily as a faculty member should not be listed. (self-study document) - 2) Provide a narrative description, which may be supported by data if applicable, of the contributions of other personnel, as defined in the criterion text above. (self-study document) - 3) Provide narrative and/or data that support the assertion that the school or program's staff and other personnel support is sufficient or not sufficient. (self-study document) - 4) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)